Linnéa Edgren

 Linnéa Edgren (née Spångberg; 11 March 1904 – 23 May 1981) was a Swedish actress who appeared in both silent and sound films during the early to mid-20th century.
 Known for her authentic portrayals of domestic and rural characters, she worked with many of Sweden's most distinguished actors and appeared in films that gained international recognition.

 Biography

-Early life
+Early life and family

 Syster Linnéa Spångberg was born in 1904 in Ludvika, Dalarna County, Sweden, to Anna Lovisa Spångberg (1870–1916) and Anders Gustaf Olsson.
-She had an older brother Sten Sixten Spångberg (1900–1970) and an older half-brother August Konrad Ferdinand Spångberg (1893–1987).
+She had an older brother, Sten Sixten Spångberg (1900–1970), and an older half-brother, August Spångberg (1893–1987).

 Linnéa's childhood was marked by frequent relocations.
 She, her mother, and her two brothers moved between various settlements in Värmland and Örebro counties, including Granbergsdal in Karlskoga, Örebro, the steel mill at Öfalla in Nora, Örebro, Hofvilsrud in Eda, Värmland, and eventually Charlottenberg in Eda.

 Following their mother's death in 1916, 12-year-old Linnéa and 16-year-old Sten were placed in separate foster homes.
 Linnéa continued her studies, while Sten found work at a sawmill.
 Eventually, August secured a small apartment with a single room and a kitchen, allowing the siblings to reunite.
-Despite her young age, Linnéa skillfully managed their modest home, earning August's admiration for her diligence and care.

-Linnéa developed talents as a performer/teacher with the Barngillet (Children's Guild) pre-school program, where she was noted as a gifted reciter, skillfully performing poetry and literary works at meetings and events.